EU open to 'dialogue' with Putin in UN resolution

 But the EU-drafted text, which is to be debated in New York later on Monday and voted on Wednesday, is designed to be palatable to more Russia-friendly UN members, amid eroding global support for Western views on the war.

-"The EU has worked hard to make this a text that non-aligned countries can back," Richard Gowan, from the International Crisis Group (ICG), said.
+"The EU has worked hard to make this a text that non-aligned countries can back," Richard Gowan, from the International Crisis Group, said.

 The EU mission in New York had "invited pretty much all UN members, bar Russia, to comment on the [draft] text" over the weekend, he said.